Second Battle of İnönü

-The Second Battle of İnönü (İkinci İnönü Muharebesi) was a battle fought between March 23 and April 1, 1921 near İnönü in present-day Eskişehir Province, Turkey during the Greco-Turkish War (1919–22), also known as the western front of the larger Turkish War of Independence.
+The Second Battle of İnönü (İkinci İnönü Muharebesi) was fought between March 23 and April 1, 1921 near İnönü in present-day Eskişehir Province, Turkey during the Greco-Turkish War (1919–22), also known as the western front of the larger Turkish War of Independence.
 It marked a turning point in the Greco-Turkish War and the Turkish War of Independence of which it was a part, as Greek forces had previously been victorious over mostly irregular Turkish forces and suffered their first major halt in Asia minor campaign.

 Background

 After the First Battle of İnönü, where Miralay (Colonel) İsmet Bey fought against a Greek detachment out of occupied Bursa, the Greeks prepared for another attack aiming the towns of Eskisehir and Afyonkarahisar with their inter-connecting rail-lines.
 Ptolemaios Sarigiannis, staff officer in the Army of Asia Minor, made the offensive plan.

 Meanwhile, the London Conference was held between February 21 and March 11, 1921.
 The Turkish side was not able to extract the concessions it demanded and thus the hostilities resumed again in March.